Yours, Mine and Ours (1968 film): Plot

 Frank and Helen continue to date regularly, and he eventually invites her to dinner in his home.
 This nearly turns disastrous when Mike, Rusty and Greg, Frank's three sons, mix large doses of gin, scotch and vodka into Helen's drink.
 As a result, Helen's behavior turns wild and embarrassing, which Frank cannot comprehend until he catches his sons trying to conceal their laughter.
 "The court of inquiry is now in session!" he declares, and gets the three to own up and apologize.
 After this, he announces his intention to marry Helen, adding, "And nobody put anything into my drink".

 Most of the children oppose the marriage at first, regarding each other and their respective stepparents with suspicion.
 However, the 18 children eventually bond into one large blended family which is about to increase because Helen becomes pregnant.
 Matters are also complicated by Frank leaving for several weeks on a shakedown cruise.

-Further tension develops between young Philip North and his teacher at the parochial school that he attends.
+Further tension develops between young Phillip North and his teacher at the parochial school that he attends.
 His teacher insists that he use his "legal" name, which remains North even after his mother marries Beardsley.
-This prompts Helen and Frank to discuss cross-adopting each other's children, who (except for Philip) are shocked at the notion of "reburying" their deceased biological parents.
+This prompts Helen and Frank to discuss cross-adopting each other's children, who (except for Phillip) are shocked at the notion of "reburying" their deceased biological parents.
 The subsequent birth of Joseph John Beardsley finally unites the children, who agree unanimously to adoption under a common surname of Beardsley.

 Just before the baby is born, however, the eldest sibling, Mike Beardsley, receives a draft notice.
 Rather than take his chances, he decides to join the United States Marine Corps.
 The film ends with Mike going off to Camp Pendleton.